 - reduce depression and anxiety (Samuels 2008).

 Also, there is a lot of other evidence suggesting that acupuncture for IBS reduces its symptoms (Anastasi 2009, Trujillo 2008, Reynolds 2008, Schneider 2007b, Xing 2004, Lu 2000).

-The best thing about acupuncture for IBS treatment is that you can combine it with other therapies such as relaxation activities, psychotherapy and herbal medicine, and it’s safe to do so.
+The best thing about acupuncture for IBS sessions is that you can combine them with other therapies such as relaxation activities, psychotherapy and herbal medicine, and it’s safe to do so.